iRajul/cpp-stl-quick-guide/c_study.md

 Float is promoted to double
 Enum is promoted to int

-all literal floating point values are doubles unless they have the ‘f’ suffix

 The default constructor allows us to create objects of the class, but does not do any initialization or assignment of values to the class members itself.